What is the “Inconsistency Score” and how does it affect my account?

 • Best single-day profit: $7,000

-• If this is higher than the maximum allowed threshold (e.g., 20%), your payout may be denied.
+• If this exceeds the maximum allowed threshold (e.g., 20%), your payout may be deferred to the next payout date.

 ⚠️ Why It Matters